Alfa Romeo V6 engine

 The Alfa Romeo V6 engine (also called the Busso V6) is a 60° V6 engine made by Alfa Romeo from 1979 to 2005.
-It was developed in the early 1970s by Giuseppe Busso, and used on the Alfa 6 with a displacement of 2492 cc and a SOHC 12-valve cylinder head.
+It was developed in the early 1970s by Giuseppe Busso, and first used on the Alfa 6 with a displacement of 2492 cc and a SOHC 12-valve cylinder head.
 Later versions ranged from 1996 to 3179 cc and had DOHC 24-valve valvetrains.
 The original design had short pushrods for the exhaust valves in a design similar to earlier Lancia Fulvia engines.
 The first DOHC version was in the 1993 Alfa Romeo 164, with an aluminium alloy engine block and head with sodium filled exhaust valves.